Generally the opposite of a WikiReductionist

 That's another misunderstanding by Top.
 First, being truly knowledgeable doesn't imply ability to communicate this knowledge.
 Second, the ability to point out 'where' you are wrong doesn't imply the ability to "make you understand" 'why' you are wrong.
 If one were to point out where Top is objectively wrong WRT "types", they need only point at the useless HumptyDumpty definition "TypesAreSideFlags", but making Top understand why he is wrong, making him understand the definition is 'useless' because it just regresses to the issue of where 'side flags' come from and what they mean... impossible.
 He doesn't want to hear it.

 I have withdrawn "types are side-flags" as a definition because its not worth bickering about.
 And as far as, "being truly knowledgeable doesn't imply ability to communicate this knowledge", that is true.
 However, if you want readers to accept your point, you need to keep working on documentation and articulation skills.
-You cannot just barf out scribbly notations of short-hand from your head and expect other people to translate it into normal language.
+You cannot just barf out scribbly notations of short-hand from your head and expect other people to translate it into normal language and/or accept it at face value.
+You have to "wait your turn", just like everybody else.

 If it takes a 500-page proof on your part, then perhaps you are a poor prover and need to work on that aspect of your game to shorten things up.
 Stop dumping your articulation gap problem on my lap, Costin.
 A type theory less articulable than String Theory is of little use to the vast majority of software professionals.
 Incidentally, my "type" definition pushes the issue off to data structures, such as tree and graph traversal, which already has lots of stuff written about.
 I am not really proposing anything new, just shifting it into a data-structure issue.
 If I wanted to, I could combine my "type flag" theory with all the stuff written about tree and graph traversal (copy-and-paste), and put it all into a thick, boring book.
 Then it would be just like Reynolds's stuff.
 You cannot answer simple questions like, "why does your type theory depend on 'syntax' and does it have to depend on 'syntax'?"
 Syntax is a low-level issue IMO.
 I would like to see something higher up the abstraction level.
 Reynolds appears to offer a linguistic viewpoint on types and I am offering instead a data-structure view of types, bypassing language (in the typical sense).
 Does this put me "on par" with Reynolds?
 I don't know.
 But at least allow my view to exist so that others can ponder that question.
 Historically, it takes time to distinguish Bozo's from Einstein's.
 Your view that you can do it in an instance is historically improbable.